Free State of Saxony (Weimar Republic): Soviet takeover plans

 In 1923 the Weimar Republic was confronted with a series of major crises.
 In January French and Belgian troops occupied the Ruhr district after Germany was declared in default on its World War I reparations payments.
 The government's response, based on a call for passive resistance, ignited the hyperinflation that wiped out the savings of millions of Germans.
 A national state of emergency was imposed in September when a right-wing government took over in Bavaria.
-Fear of Bavarian extremism spreading into Saxony brought the state's SPD and KPD closer together, and under Minister-President Zeigner Saxony came to the center of the national crises.
+Fear of Bavarian extremism spreading into Saxony brought the state's SPD and KPD closer together, and under Minister-President Zeigner Saxony came to the center of the national crises in what came to be known as the German October.

 Zeigner had been elected minister-president in March 1923 with the votes of the SPD and KPD after a KPD-sponsored motion of no confidence against Interior Minister Richard Lipinski passed with the support of the middle-class parties.
 The ministry of Wilhelm Buck resigned, and Zeigner, with the parliamentary tolerance of the KPD, took over the minority SPD government, replacing only Lipinski.
 Working together, the SPD and KPD in May 1923 established the Proletarian Hundreds (Proletarische Hundertschaften), paramilitary defense organizations intended to protect workers' meetings, demonstrations and property.
 They, along with Zeigner's often harsh criticism of the Reichswehr, led to growing tensions between the governments in Berlin and Dresden.

 Without Zeigner's knowledge, Heinrich Brandler, the head of the KPD in Germany and a resident of Chemnitz, was summoned to Moscow in July to discuss using the ongoing crises to plan a communist revolution in Germany.
 Saxony and Thuringia were chosen to be the focal point of the uprising because of the strength of the KPD and SPD in the two states.
 Zeigner's eagerness to cooperate with the KPD against the political Right and to bring the KPD into his government was known to the Executive Committee of the Communist International in Moscow.
 Brandler returned to Germany tasked with providing the Proletarian Hundreds with weapons – he thought that 50 to 60 thousand men could be armed within a week – and with entering into negotiations to bring the KPD into the governments of Saxony and Thuringia.
 The appointments were to be the signal for the national uprising.

-The KPD immediately began negotiating with Zeigner in Saxony and August Frölich in Thuringia.
+The KPD immediately began negotiating with Zeigner in Saxony and with August Frölich in Thuringia.
 On 10 October Zeigner replaced the SPD economics and finance ministers with KPD members (Fritz Heckert and Paul Böttcher).
 He also named Brandler to lead the Saxon chancellery.
 In a public statement, the two parties vowed to further build up the Proletarian Hundreds and if necessary to use them to protect the border with Bavaria.
 When three days later Lt.
 General Alfred Müller, the military district commander for Saxony, ordered that the Hundreds be disbanded, the Saxon government did nothing.
 Finance Minister Böttcher even called for a general arming of the proletarian population.
 In Thuringia, three KPD members joined the government on 16 October.